bt57100/ast_lab_work/readme.md

 ## Run

+To run server
 Use "bash bin/start.sh"

 ## Tests

-Use "bash bin/start.sh" to start the server
-Use "bash bin/test.sh test/*" to test http responses while server is started
+To run server in background then test http responses Use "bash bin/test.sh test/*"

+Note: To stop the server, you may have to kill the process after hand

 ## Contributors